 What about you?
 Do you struggle with social media?
 How do you know when it’s time to make some changes?
 What tips and tricks have helped you?
 Let me know in the comments!

 If you enjoyed this post and would like to hear more, be sure to sign up for The Scoop, a twice a month email newsletter with links to the best posts and podcasts to encourage you on your journey of faith and motherhood!
-As a thank you, I’ll send you a free copy of “Drawing Near,” an e-book filled with practical tips to help you grow closer to God in the midst of motherhood!
+As a thank you, you’ll gain access to the Free for You library!